MiladBidi/concepts/namespace/Readme.md

-In this scenario, we will create 2 namespaces and work with them.
 ---
 # Network Namespaces Simulation
 This project demonstrates how to simulate two isolated hosts using **network namespaces** on Ubuntu.
 It sets up two namespaces (`ns1` and `ns2`) and connects them with a **virtual Ethernet (veth) pair**, allowing them to communicate over a virtual network.

 ---